"What should be the character of Brahmins?" "ब्राह्मणों का चरित्र कैसा होना चाहिए?"

 "The Brahmin is like a tree; its root is the Sandhya (ritual), the Vedas are its branches, and duties (karmas) are its leaves.
 Therefore, the root must be diligently protected, for if the root is severed, neither the branches nor the leaves survive."
 This verse emphasizes the importance of safeguarding the foundational practices represented by the root (Sandhya) for the preservation of the entire system of duties and knowledge symbolized by the branches (Vedas) and leaves (karmas).

 Considering the information provided, it is suggested that devout Brahmins may choose to incorporate Trikal Sandhya into their religious routines.
 I would like to conclude this article by extending my warm regards, best wishes, love, and gratitude to everyone.
-Thank you, and please take a moment to read this poem at the end.
+Thank you.

 Prabir Kumar Mahanti is an Indian author who was born into a Utkal Brahmin family in the Indian state of West Bengal.
 He is known for his books, which are sold through Amazon.com, Flipkart.com, and Abebooks.com.
 Prabir is known for his genre/style of writing and has gained a dedicated following of readers who appreciate his unique perspective/engaging storytelling/etc. Prabir Kumar Mahanty has a passion for writing and has dedicated his career to creating engaging and thought-provoking works for his readers.
 His books and articles cover a wide range of genres and topics, and he is highly popular within the intellectual community for his contributions.